 “When a trumpet sounds in a city, do not the people tremble?
 When disaster comes to a city, has not the Lord caused it?”
 Am 3:6

-16:14: The evil spirit leads to David entering Saul's court and becoming Saul's armor bearer (v.
-21)
+16:14: The evil spirit led to David entering Saul's court and becoming Saul's armor bearer (v.
+21).

-18:10: Saul tries to kill David → David miraculously escapes because God is with him → Saul becomes afraid of David and sends him away → David is put in charge of 1,000 men → military success → popular among all the people.
+18:10: Saul tried to kill David → David miraculously escaped because God was with him → Saul became afraid of David and sent him away → David was put in charge of 1,000 men → military success → popular among all the people.

-19:9: Saul tries to kill David → David finally escapes the country and becomes an outlaw for many years.
+19:9: Saul tried again to kill David → David finally escaped the country and became an outlaw for many years.
 Did he need to learn to trust God and be patient?

-Could this be God's way of making the next step in His plan happen?
+Could this have been God's way of making the next step in His plan happen?

-Some points from chapters 20-23
+Some points from chapters 20-23.

-20:31: Saul believes that David is a threat to both himself and Jonathan as heir.
-He does not accept that he has lost the throne.
+20:31: Saul believed David was a threat to both himself and Jonathan as heir.
+He did not accept that he has lost the throne.

-20:33: Saul tries to kill his own son?
+20:33: Saul tried to kill his own son?

 21:1: Nob was at the Mount of Olives.
 A sanctuary after the destruction of the temple in Shiloh.
 Called "the house of God" in Mark 2:26.
-Had showbread, but the ark of the covenant is still with Abinadab in Kiriath Jearim (7:1-2).
+Had showbread, but the ark of the covenant was still with Abinadab in Kiriath Jearim (7:1-2).

-21:11: The Philistines know who the king really is, but Saul is the last to admit it.
+21:11: The Philistines knew who the king really was, but Saul was the last to admit it.

-22:8: Saul is getting paranoid.
-Says that it was Jonathan who made David become Saul's enemy.
+22:8: Saul was getting paranoid.
+He said it was Jonathan who made David become his enemy.

-22:13: Says that Ahimelech conspired with David against Saul.
+22:13: Saul said Ahimelech conspired with David against him.

 22:17-18: "Then the king ordered the guards at his side: 'Turn and kill the priests of the Lord, because they too have sided with David.'"
-Saul seems to go mad, but this was predicted in chapter 2.
+Saul seemed to have gone mad, but this was predicted in chapter 2.

-23:12: God also knows what would have happened
+23:12: God also knew what would have happened.

-23:16: David finds strength in God.
-Is he frustrated?
+23:16: David found strength in God.
+Was he frustrated?

-23:17: Jonathan fully agrees that David will become the next king, and not himself.
-There is a symbolic action for this in 18:4 “Jonathan took off the robe he was wearing and gave it to David, along with his tunic, and even his sword, his bow and his belt.”
+23:17: Jonathan fully agreed David would become the next king, and not himself.
+The symbolic action for this is seen in 18:4 “Jonathan took off the robe he was wearing and gave it to David, along with his tunic, and even his sword, his bow and his belt.”

-David's historical psalms
+David's historical psalms.

 Psalm Reference